|

 a church, known as the Elim Tabernacle.
 They sought a male pastor for

-this new Pentecostal work, but when none stepped forward and they continued
+this new Pentecostal work, but when none stepped forward they continued

 to lead the ministry.
 They trained missionaries who went all over the